Cyber Security Threats - All you need to know about Types and Sources

 These attacks often involve emails, messages, or websites that appear legitimate, disguising themselves as trusted entities to deceive victims.
 They exploit human psychology, such as trust or fear, to manipulate individuals into clicking links, entering passwords, or downloading malware.

-Common targets of phishing attacks include financial institutions, online payment platforms, and e-commerce websites, where cybercriminals aim to steal personal and financial data for monetary gain.
+Financial institutions, online payment platforms, and e-commerce websites are common targets of phishing attacks.
+Cybercriminals aim to steal personal and financial data for monetary gain.
 Individuals, employees of organisations, and even government agencies can also fall victim to these threats.

 To prevent falling prey to phishing attacks, it is crucial for individuals to verify the source of any communication before sharing personal information or clicking on unfamiliar links.
 Utilising email filters, implementing security awareness training, and staying informed about the latest phishing techniques can also help in minimising the risks associated with such cyber threats.